 Cub Scout Pack 867 provides a year-round family program supporting the communities of Franconia and Kingstowne in Alexandria, Virginia.
 Most of our Scouts attend Franconia Elementary School and Bush Hill Elementary School, but several of our Scouts also attend other public schools, private schools, and home schools throughout Fairfax County.
-Any family with a boy in first through fifth grade, or 7 to 10 years of age, is welcome to attend any of our meetings and to join us at any time.
+Any family with a child in kindergarten through fifth grade, or 7 to 10 years of age, is welcome to attend any of our meetings and to join us at any time.

 Pack 867 was established in October 1942 by the Franconia Elementary Parent Teacher Association.
 In October 1992, St. John’s Lutheran Church began sponsoring our pack to help select leaders, provide a place for meetings, and promote a good program.
 Since the very beginning, our pack has been dedicated to delivering a fun and educational program concerned with values.
-In addition to providing a positive place where boys can enjoy safe, wholesome activities, Pack 867 together with St. John’s Lutheran Church focus on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+In addition to providing a positive place where children can enjoy safe, wholesome activities, Pack 867 together with St. John’s Lutheran Church focus on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Our activities and events

-Cub Scouting is an active program, and boys learn by doing.
+Cub Scouting is an active program, and scouts learn by doing.
 There is no end to the fun things that our Scouts do in their dens, as a pack, and at special events.
 We are a very active and energetic pack dedicated to providing many fun and exciting opportunities for Scouts and their families throughout the year.
 Some of our events and activities include:

 More about us